 When a patient has hypertension or high blood pressure, the force of blood against the artery walls is too strong.
 Hypertension is known as a silent killer because the symptoms do not appear until it is severely high.
-You may not be aware you have hypertension, but it can be causing damage to your arteries, heart and kidneys.
+You may not be aware you have the condition, but it can be causing damage to your arteries, heart and kidneys.
 High blood pressure can lead to atherosclerosis and stroke.

-The causes of hypertension are diverse and a doctor may not be able to pinpoint the cause straight away.
+The causes are diverse and a doctor may not be able to pinpoint the cause straight away.
 Several factors are known to increase blood pressure.
 These include obesity, alcohol problems, high salt intake and stress.
 There may also be a family history of high blood pressure that you are not aware of.
 If you do not take much exercise or have a low calcium intake, you may find yourself with high blood pressure.

 Most people find out they have hypertension during a visit to their doctor.
 The doctor will take a reading of the systolic and diastolic blood pressure.
 The systolic measure indicates the pressure of the blood against the artery walls once the heart has just finished pumping.
 The diastolic measure records the pressure of blood against the artery walls between heartbeats.
 The reading is taken when the heart is relaxed and filling with blood.